-Important: Multiplying the member value to the aggregate weight does not change the sign of the number.
-In other words, multiplying a negative 'aggregate value' to a Child Member will not make the Child Member a negative value.
+Important: Multiplying the member value by the aggregate weight does not change the sign of the number.
+In other words, multiplying a negative 'aggregate value' to a Child Member will not make the Child Member a negative value in a report.
 It will only affect how the value for that Child Member will be 'treated when rolled up to the aggregate'.
-Hence all negative values will be subtracted, and all positive values will be added as it rolls up to the Parent member.
+Hence, all negative values will be subtracted, and all positive values will be added as they roll up to the Parent member.